The 10 Things You Should Do In The First 30 Days of a New Job

 A key to being successful in any job is managing your manager.
 And, to do this well, you need to understand what they are being measured on.

 Maybe there’s one metric they are held to.
-Or, perhaps it’s more about internal sentiment within the organization about their team.
-Whatever it is, if you can understand what your manager cares most about, you’ll drastically increase your chances of forming a stronger relationship with them.
+Or, perhaps it’s more about internal sentiment around their team’s performance or collaboration.
+Whatever it is, if you can understand what your manager cares about most, you’ll drastically increase your chances of forming a stronger relationship with them.

 4. Ask a lot of questions.